|

 guardians of both parties is liable to be punished with imprisonment and

-- Not registering the
+fine.
+Not registering the

 marriage is an offence under Muslim Marriage and Divorce Act, 1974.
 If it

 is not performed by you, do it immediately.
+Asking for dowry or

 taking dowry before or after the marriage is a punishable offence.
 Under